 It is a space for you to feel how people used to live in the 19th century, where candles needed to be placed around the piano, so close that the pianist might get some burns from the wax falling from the candle (´▽`*).

-You can stroll around many museums where items are in display cabinets.
-But the experience will never be the same as being in a house decorated with all these valuable antiques!
+You can stroll around many museums, where items are displayed in cabinets.
+But the experience will always be different from being in a house decorated with all these valuable antiques!

-Yōkan Nagaya’s Opening Hours, Admission Fees, and Access Information
+Yōkan Nagaya’s Opening Hours, Admission Fee, and Access Information

-- If you are taking Kobe City Loop Bus, it is really close to Kitano Ijinkan (北野異人館) stop.
+• If you are taking the Kobe City Loop Bus, it is really close to Kitano Ijinkan (北野異人館) stop.

 Click HERE to return to a list of attractions in Kitano Gaijinkan-gai.